brentvollebregt/nitratine.net/src/pages/blog/post/python-gui-using-chrome/index.md

 ---
 templateKey: blog-post
-title: "Python GUI Using Chrome"
+title: Python GUI Using Chrome
 date: 2018-05-05T12:00:00.000Z
 category: YouTube
-tags: [python, gui, chrome, javascript]
+tags:
+  - python
+  - gui
+  - chrome
+  - javascript
+hidden: false
+disableToc: false
 image: feature.png
-description: "Eel is a little Python library for making simple Electron-like HTML/JS GUI apps.
+description: Eel is a little Python library for making simple Electron-like HTML/JS GUI apps.
 This used for creating GUI's in a Chrome app window with HTML, CSS and JS.
-In summary, it hosts a local webserver, then provides features to communicate between JavaScript and Python."
+In summary, it hosts a local webserver, then provides features to communicate between JavaScript and Python.
-disableToc: false
-hidden: false
-youtubeVideoId: 2kbeBzEQfXE
 ---

+<youtube-video id="2kbeBzEQfXE"></youtube-video>

 When thinking of what to design [auto-py-to-exe](/blog/post/auto-py-to-exe/) with, I came across [Eel](https://github.com/ChrisKnott/Eel) for creating GUI's using HTML, CSS and JavaScript in a Chrome app window.
 Hosting a local webserver and using Chromes app mode was exactly what I needed to make this project look great.
 Also this library lets you annotate functions in Python so that they can be called from Javascript, and vice versa.